Diseases & Conditions : Adolescent Medicine

 A disorder of the jaw joint

 In most cases, the ideal age for braces and other orthodontic treatments is between 10 and 14 years of age.
-Moving and correcting the alignment of the teeth follows the same biological and physical process regardless of age.
+Moving and correcting the alignment of the teeth follows the same process regardless of age.
 However, an adult mouth must overcome already-positioned facial bones and jaw structure.
 Thus, overcoming most types of malocclusions may require more than one type of orthodontic treatment for adults and can sometimes involve jaw surgery.

 What are the different types of braces available?